saket13/youtube_fetch/README.md

 ![image](images/Flow.jpeg)

+## Tech Stack

+- Backend : Flask
+- Database : PostgreSQL, Redis
+- Tools : Celery, Celery Beat, Docker & Docker-Compose
+- Search : Elastic Search

+## Why This system is scalable ?

+- Celery is better than cron jobs because it can be easily distributed across machines with a centralised cache (like ElasticCache by AWS).
+- Cache also stores exhausted keys status in multi key support to save network calls when celery is deployed on multiple instances.
+- Elastic Search is the most sought open source search tool.
+Leverages B+ Trees indexing at its core.
+- Bulk Insert in DB allows inserting large number of items In single attempt
+- APIs are rate limited to avoid Denial Of Service (DOS attack) and also use Cache to reduce network I/O calls when fetching data.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.